 Arman was one of the most prolific and innovative artists to emerge from the French Pop Art movement.
 A founder of the artistic group Nouveau Réalisme, he sought to find “new ways of looking at the real.”
-Wright celebrates the visionary artist offering his work in nearly 30 auctions to date.
+We celebrate the visionary artist, and have offered his work in more than 80 auctions to date.

 Auction Results Arman